-- Remove the auger and roll it on a flat surface.
+- Roll the auger on a flat surface.
 A good auger will roll smoothly.

 If you hear a rapid clicking, chances are you have an issue with your auger fan.